bricoletc/delfies/docs/detailed_manual.md

 I provide a script in `scripts/deplete_G2S_reads.sh` for removing from your input BAM the reads that support these somatic telomeres.
-Re-assembling the 'soma-depleted' reads only allows extending past them, and assembling the complete genome.
+Re-assembling the 'soma-depleted' reads only allows extending past them and assembling a more complete genome.

 Here is an example of reads aligned to a G2S breakpoint, before and after running the G2S read depletion script: